jmgandarias/micro_ros_esp32_apps/README.md

 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0
 ```

-!!! warning
-    Remember that to run the micro ros agent correctly, you need to:
+:warning: Remember that to run the micro ros agent correctly, you need to:
-    1. Run the agent with the command before
+1. Run the agent with the command above.
 2. Reset the device.
 If you don't reset the device after running the micro ros agent, you won't receive an error but the app won't work and you'll see something like:

     ```bash
     [1748765297.034062] info     | TermiosAgentLinux.cpp | init                     | running...             | fd: 3